Argentina Devalues Peso More Than 50% To Tackle Economic Crisis - UrduPoint

 Argentina Devalues Peso More Than 50% To Tackle Economic Crisis

-Buenos Aires, (UrduPoint / Pakistan Point News - 13th Dec, 2023) Argentina's Economy Minister Luis Caputo announced Wednesday the devaluation of the peso by over 50 percent to the Dollar, as the new government seeks to tackle the country's deep economic woes.
+Argentina's Economy Minister Luis Caputo announced Tuesday the devaluation of the peso by over 50 percent to the dollar, as the new government seeks to tackle the country's deep economic woes

 "The official exchange rate will go to 800 pesos" to the dollar, up from 391, Caputo announced, part of a raft of "shock" measures to tackle triple-digit-inflation and cut spending.